 The market price and trading volume of NTIC's common stock price historically has fluctuated over a wide range.
-During fiscal 2020, the sale price of NTIC's common stock ranged from a low of \$4.70 per share to a high of \$14.88 per share, and the daily trading volume ranged from 100 shares to 203,000 shares.
+During fiscal 2021, the sale price of NTIC's common stock ranged from a low of \$7.79 per share to a high of \$21.50 per share, and the daily trading volume ranged from 400 shares to 100,200 shares.
 It is likely that the price and trading volume of NTIC's common stock will continue to fluctuate in the future.
-The securities of small capitalization companies, including NTIC, from time to time experience significant price and volume fluctuations, often unrelated to the operating performance of these companies.
+The securities of small capitalization companies, including NTIC, from time-to-time experience significant price and volume fluctuations, often unrelated to the operating performance of these companies.
 Securities class action litigation is sometimes brought against a company following periods of volatility in the market price of its securities or for other reasons.
-NTIC may become the target of similar litigation, especially if NTIC fails to meet its annual projected financial guidance.
+NTIC may become the target of similar litigation, especially if NTIC fails to meet its annual projected financial guidance or lowers its annual projected financial guidance.
 Securities litigation, whether with or without merit, could result in substantial costs and divert management's attention and resources, which could harm NTIC's business, operating results, and financial condition as well as the market price of its common stock.